mapbox/mapbox-gl-native/platform/ios/INSTALL.md

 1. Build from source manually per above.

-1. Open the project editor and select your application target.
-Drag `build/ios/pkg/dynamic/Mapbox.framework` into the “Embedded Binaries” section of the General tab.
+1. Open the project editor, select your application target, then go to the General tab.
+Drag Mapbox.framework from the `build/ios/pkg/dynamic/` directory into the “Embedded Binaries” section.
 (Don’t drag it into the “Linked Frameworks and Libraries” section; Xcode will add it there automatically.)
 In the sheet that appears, make sure “Copy items if needed” is checked, then click Finish.

 1. In the Build Phases tab, click the + button at the top and select “New Run Script Phase”.
 Enter the following code into the script text field: